bmoniey/pylen/README.md

 - Tested only so far with Marlin Flavor gcode

 # TODO:
+- Add support for unit other than mm on graph and work sheet
 - Test this utility with various gcode flavors
 - Test out on some other operating systems (any volunteers)
 - Create a plugin for cura